-Hey everyone!
+Hi everyone!
 I get a lot of e-mails and have trouble keeping up with all of them so here are answers to some of the most frequently asked questions.

 One of the best ways to find a host of great locations to photograph is via my website.
 I have the photos categorized by location so that you can see some of the photographic possibilities in each area.
 I also have photos categorized by season and also by month so if you know when you will be visiting you can see some of the places that I typically shoot at that time of year.
-Another great option is to purchase my eBook "Photographing Rocky Mountain National Park".
+Another great option is to purchase my book "The Photographer's Guide to Rocky Mountain National Park".
 It covers most of the best places to photograph together with information as to when to be there and links to Google Maps showing you where to stand.
 Alternatively, here is a short list of a few of the most easily accessible and photogenic locations in Rocky.
 For sunrise: Sprague Lake, Moraine Park, Dream Lake, Lake Bierstadt, Chasm Lake.
 For Sunset: Bear Lake, Rock Cut, Ute Trail.

 All year long there are great possibilities for photography; however most people who ask this question are primarily interested in flowers or fall colors.
 The wildflowers really start to come out in the lower meadows during the first two weeks of June and then slowly make their way up into the higher elevations.
 The best wildflowers in the tundra can usually be found during the second and third week of July and many of the remote alpine lakes will peak around the first few days of August.
 One thing to keep in mind is that although we have beautiful wildflowers, they are rarely as prolific as you will find in some areas of southern Colorado.
 As for fall colors, they typically begin in the tundra during the first week of September and make their way down, hitting the aspen around Bear Lake by about the third week of September.
 They then continue slowly down to lower elevations finishing around Estes Park at about the second week of October.
 The months of the year when I find photography the hardest is in November and April when everything is brown.
 I typically take my trips out of state during these months.
 Regardless, if you are creative, you can find opportunities all year long.

 Photography is all about light and composition.
 You can take great photos with almost any camera that has some form of manual control if you understand these two things.
 With that said, I currently use the following equipment:

-- Nikon D800e
+- Nikon Z7

-- 24-70 F2.8 (Nikon)
+- 24-70 F/4 (Nikon)

-- 14-24mm F4 (Nikon)
+- 70-200mm F/4 (Nikon)

 Ballhead: Achratech GV2

-Software: Adobe Lightroom
+Software: Adobe Lightroom, Adobe Photoshop